Every day more investors are using alternative strategies to generate income since the income from bonds is still relatively low.

 Wealth Building Potential from Real Estate

 Real estate rentals are commonly thought of as income investments.
 We learned, however, that real estate has very good potential to build wealth, too.

 If building wealth is your main goal, however, it’s important to consider the current trend and economic environment before investing in real estate, especially the older you are.

-This is true for all investments based on my experience through several severe stock, bond and real estate market declines over the decades.
+This is true for all investments based on my experience through several severe stock and real estate market declines over the decades.

 The ability to build wealth from real estate is based on the time frame and the purchase price.
 Both of these factors are heavily influenced by the current trend and the economy.